 All measures must be periodically inspected, maintained, and repaired to ensure that receiving water quality is protected.
 Frequent inspections coupled with thorough documentation and timely repair is necessary to ensure that all measures are functioning as intended.

-Linear Underground and Overhead Projects (LUPs)
+I.R.2.
+Linear Underground and Overhead Projects

 a.
 Linear Underground and Overhead Risk Determination

-LUPs vary in complexity and water quality concerns based on project type.
+Linear underground and overhead projects vary in complexity and water quality concerns based on project type.
 This General Permit has varying application requirements based on the project’s risk to water quality.
 Factors that lead to the characterization of the project include location, sediment risk, and receiving water risk.

-LUPs are separated into project types based on the location and complexity of a project area or project segment/section area.
-LUPs have been categorized into three project types as follows:
+Linear projects are separated into project types based on the location and complexity of a project area or project segment/section area.
+Linear underground and overhead projects have been categorized into three project types as follows:

 i.
-Type 1 inear LUPs are those construction projects where:
+Type 1 linear projects are those construction projects where:

-70 percent or more of the construction activity occurs on a paved surface and where areas disturbed during construction will be returned to preconstruction conditions or equivalent protection established at the end of the construction activities for the day, or
+70 percent or more of the construction activity occurs on a paved surface and where areas disturbed during construction will be returned to preconstruction conditions or equivalent protection established at the end of the construction activities for the day; or,

 Greater than 30 percent of construction activities occur within the non-paved shoulders or land immediately adjacent to paved surfaces, or where construction occurs on unpaved improved roads, including their shoulders or land immediately adjacent to them where:

-Areas disturbed during construction will be returned to pre-construction conditions or equivalent protection established at the end of the construction activities for the day to minimize the potential for erosion and sediment deposition; and
+Areas disturbed during construction will be returned to pre-construction conditions or equivalent protection established at the end of the construction activities for the day to minimize the potential for erosion and sediment deposition; and,

 Areas where established vegetation was disturbed during construction will be stabilized and re-vegetated by the end of project.
 When required, adequate temporary stabilization BMPs will be installed and maintained until vegetation is established to meet minimum cover final stabilization requirements established in this General Permit.

-Type 1 LUPs typically do not have a high potential to impact stormwater quality because: (1) these construction activities are not typically conducted during precipitation events, (2) these projects are normally constructed over a short period of time, minimizing the duration that pollutants could potentially be exposed to precipitation, and (3) disturbed soils such as those from trench excavation are required to be hauled away, backfilled into the trench, and/or covered (e.g., metal plates, pavement, plastic covers over spoil piles) at the end of the site operating hours for the construction day.
+Type 1 linear underground and overhead projects typically do not have a high potential to impact stormwater quality because: (1) these construction activities are not typically conducted during precipitation events, (2) these projects are normally constructed over a short period of time, minimizing the duration that pollutants could potentially be exposed to precipitation, and (3) disturbed soils such as those from trench excavation are required to be hauled away, backfilled into the trench, and/or covered (e.g., metal plates, pavement, plastic covers over spoil piles) at the end of the site operating hours for the construction day.

-Type 1 LUPs are determined during the risk assessment found in Attachment E.1 to be 1) low sediment risk and low receiving water risk; 2) low sediment risk and medium receiving water risk; and 3) medium sediment risk and low receiving water risk.
+Type 1 linear underground and overhead projects are determined during the risk assessment found in Attachment E.1 to be 1) low sediment risk and low receiving water risk; 2) low sediment risk and medium receiving water risk; and 3) medium sediment risk and low receiving water risk.

 This General Permit requires the discharger to ensure a SWPPP is developed by a Qualified SWPPP Developer for these construction activities that is specific to linear underground and overhead project type, location, and characteristics.

 ii.
-Type 2 LUPs
+Type 2 Linear Underground and Overhead Projects

-Type 2 LUPs are determined to have a combination of High, Medium, and Low project sediment risk along with High, Medium, and Low receiving water risk.
-Type 2 LUPs are typically constructed over a short period of time like Type 1 projects, however, Type 2 projects have a higher potential to impact water quality because they:
+Type 2 linear underground and overhead projects are determined to have a combination of High, Medium, and Low project sediment risk along with High, Medium, and Low receiving water risk.
+Type 2 linear underground and overhead projects are typically constructed over a short period of time like Type 1 projects, however, Type 2 projects have a higher potential to impact water quality because they:

 Typically occur outside urban or developed areas;